daniel-samson/typefs/docs/getting-started/installation.md

 ---

 ## Meet Type FS
-A file storage package that provides a single interface to many types of filesystems.
+Type FS is a package that provides a single way to access and manipulate many types of storage services.

 ## Why Type FS

 - Keeps your code readable.
 - Restricts access to directories in your filesystem.
 - You only have to learn one set of methods for each type of storage.
+- Prevents vendor lockin
 - Supports JSON or JavaScript configuration files.
 - Can be configured via environment variables to change the storage configuration.